An insight into smarter, kinder and more meaningful use of paid media for brand building.

 Four themes shaping paid media in 2026

-Smarter spend: efficiency and AI‑driven optimisation
+Smarter spend in AI‑driven optimisation

 What you should be doing: